-Students will study topics such as health systems and policy, applied analytics in healthcare management, as well as operations and supply chain management.
 They can also do an internship at any of SingHealth's healthcare institutions.
 The programme, which is open to SMU students in their first or second year of study, will rope in SingHealth staff to co-teach four courses.

-A memorandum of understanding between SingHealth and SMU was signed at the Singapore Healthcare Management Congress yesterday.
+A memorandum of understanding between SingHealth and SMU was signed at the Singapore Healthcare Management Congress vesterday.

-Mr Tan Jack Thian, SingHealth's group chief operating officer, said more healthcare administrators will be needed as several new hospitals and nursing homes are due to open.
-"We are looking at having ready-trained healthcare administrators who can join us, so that there will be less of a learning curve," he said.
+ment Congress yesterday.

+Mr Tan Jack Thian,

+SingHealth's group chief

+operating officer, said more

+healthcare administrators

+will be needed as several new

+hospitals and nursing homes

+are due to open

+are due to open.